davervw/c-snake/README.md

 * Use / to turn right from perspective of snake
 * Can also use cursor keys, but have to use with SHIFT to turn left
 * Joystick also supported, point direction you want the snake to go
+* Use STOP+RESTORE to exit and restore proper keyboard use

 ![screenshot](media/snake.png)